Installation

 helm registry login https://alephalpha.jfrog.io -u "$AA_REGISTRY_USERNAME" -p "$AA_REGISTRY_PASSWORD"

-How to download the model weights for the large language models
+Download the model weights for the LLMs

 We have prepared a separate Helm chart for downloading the model weights to persistent volumes in your cluster.
 The Helm chars deploys persistent volume claims and Kubernetes jobs for triggering the download.